KiloBravoBFE/waybar-openweathermap/README.md

     export WAYBAR_WEATHER_UNITS="metric"                                                            # General units (metric[°C and m/s] / imperial[°F and mph] / metric_simple[° and m/s] / standard[K and m/sec])
     export WAYBAR_WEATHER_ICON_UNITS="metric_simple"                                                # What appears in your waybar (not the tooltip)
 ```
-I recommend to set your settings in a sort of "start-script" for both them and waybar.
+To make your life even easier, I recommend to set your settings in a sort of "start-script" for both them and waybar.
 This way you can make sure that they are loaded in the correct place at the correct time (or just do whatever works for you).
 I use a .sh file in the following format:

 ```bash